 The Words300-grammar was produced to evaluate the correctness of the multilingual translation of ACE sentences offered by the ACE-in-GF grammar.
-The grammar contains \sim 300 words from the GF resource grammar library (RGL), namely the words from the ACE word classes common noun, transitive verb and proper name.
+The grammar contains ~300 words from the GF resource grammar library (RGL), namely the words from the ACE word classes common noun, transitive verb and proper name.
 Currently, most of the RGL languages are included, altogether 21 languages.
-For the description of the evaluation, see D11.3.